-Agenda ID #18406
+Agenda ID #18404

-TO: STAKEHOLDERS TO LIBERTY UTILITIES (CALPECO ELECTRIC) 2020 WILDFIRE MITIGATION PLAN Service List(s): R.18-10-007
+TO: STAKEHOLDERS TO BEAR VALLEY ELECTRIC SERVICE'S 2020 WILDFIRE MITIGATION PLAN Service List(s): R.18-10-007

-Enclosed is the Action Statement of the Wildfire Safety Division (WSD) and Draft Resolution WSD-007.
-The Action Statement and Draft Resolution WSD-007, together with the Draft Guidance Resolution WSD-002, present the WSD's evaluation of Liberty Utilities' 2020 Wildfire Mitigation Plan (WMP).
-Pursuant to Public Utilities Code Section 8386.3(a), the attached Action Statement, the discussion found in Draft Resolution WSD-007, and the overarching discussion in Draft Guidance Resolution WSD-002 is the outcome of WSD's review of Liberty Utilities' WMP, including input from the public, the Wildfire Safety Advisory Board, and other governmental agencies.
-The Action Statement is the conditional approval of Liberty Utilities' WMP and is presented to the Commission for ratification via the associated resolution.
+Enclosed is the Action Statement of the Wildfire Safety Division (WSD) and Draft Resolution WSD-006.
+The Action Statement and Draft Resolution WSD-006, together, with the Draft Guidance Resolution (WSD-002), present the WSD's evaluation of Bear Valley Electric Service's (BVES) 2020 Wildfire Mitigation Plan (WMP).
+Pursuant to Public Utilities Code Section 8386.3(a), the attached Action Statement, the discussion found in Draft Resolution WSD-006, and the overarching discussion in Draft Guidance Resolution WSD-002 is the outcome of WSD's review of BVES's WMP, including input from the public, the Wildfire Safety Advisory Board, and other governmental agencies.
+The Action Statement is the conditional approval of BVES's WMP and is presented to the Commission for ratification via the associated resolution.

-Draft Resolution WSD-007 is one of seven Draft Resolutions, sequentially ordered as Draft Resolutions WSD-003 - WSD-009, that address the individual 2020 WMPs of Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas and Electric Company, Liberty Utilities, PacifiCorp, Bear Valley Electric Service, and, together, Trans Bay Cable, LLC, and Horizon West Transmission, LLC.
-These seven resolutions, along with the associated Action Statements and the Draft Guidance Resolution (WSD-002), represent the totality of WSD's evaluation of the 2020 WMPs.
+Draft Resolution WSD-006 is one of seven Draft Resolutions, sequentially ordered as Draft Resolutions WSD-003 - WSD-009, that address the individual 2020 WMPs of Pacific Gas and Electric Company, Southern California Edison Company, San Diego Gas and Electric Company, Liberty Utilities, PacifiCorp, Bear Valley Electric Service, and, together, Trans Bay Cable, LLC, and Horizon West Transmission, LLC.
+These seven resolutions, along with the associated Action Statements and the Guidance Resolution WSD-002, represent the totality of WSD's evaluation of the 2020 WMPs.

-Pursuant to Rule 14.5 of the Commission's Rules of Practice and Procedure, stakeholders may submit comments on the Draft Resolutions and the Draft Guidance Resolution WSD-002 - WSD-009.
+Pursuant to Rule 14.5 of the Commission's Rules of Practice and Procedure, stakeholders may submit comments on the Draft Resolutions and the Draft Guidance Resolution (WSD-002 - WSD-009).
 The WSD will accept one set of comments per stakeholder that collectively addresses the Draft Guidance Resolution and the individual electrical corporation Draft Resolutions WSD-002 - WSD-009.
 Comments shall be limited to twenty (20) pages in length and should list the recommended changes to the Draft Resolutions.
 Comments shall focus on factual, legal or technical errors in the proposed Draft Resolutions.

 Comments must be received by the Wildfire Safety Division by May 27, 2020.
 Comments should be submitted to the following email address: wildfiresafetydivision@cpuc.ca.gov.
-The WSD will consider comments on the Draft Resolutions when finalizing its Action Statement on Liberty Utilities' 2020 WMP.
+The WSD will consider comments on the Draft Resolutions when finalizing its Action Statement on BVES's 2020 WMP.